ultraflame4/Better-Console-python/README.md

 # Create an instance of better console .
 Warning: Please only create one instance of the object
 c=betterConsole.BetterConsole()

-# I recommend you to execute this once after
+# I recommend you to execute this once after creating an instance of better console
 c.loop()

 # Printing to console